The Basil Brush Show: Stephen

-Stephen is the uncle to Dave and Molly, and is left in charge of them when their parents go on a round-the-world tour.
+Stephen (usually referred to by Basil as "Mr Stephen") is the uncle to Dave and Molly, and is left in charge of them when their parents go on a round-the-world tour.
 He was on the show from 2002 to 2006.
 He is often the main subject of Basil's or another character's jokes, much to his annoyance.
 He was also not very clever as he did not seem to know a very simple sum (as established in the episode "Bing Trouble", when Molly told him that 2 + 2 = 4 to which he said "Does it?").
 He was played by Christopher Pizzey and left at the end of series 4.
 He appeared briefly in series 5 when Basil mentioned that he has been snapped up by Hollywood.
 But this later reveals he is working at a Hollywood burger van.
 His cousin Liam arrives shortly after to take his place.
-He is usually referred to by Basil as "Mr. Stephen".